- What We Do

 |Emergency Food Security Program (EFSP)||----||----|

 Note: MT: Metric Ton; EFSP: Emergency Food Security Program.
 Food security situation provided by WFP, OCHA, UNHCR and the U.N.
-Food and Agriculture Organization as of February 2014; Refugee information provided by UNHCR as of February 2014.
-FY14 contribution based on funds obligated as of April 2014.
+Food and Agriculture Organization as of June 2014; Refugee information provided by UNHCR as of June 2014.
+FY 2014 contribution based on funds obligated as of June 2014.